Reeb Graph Metrics from the Ground Up: Reeb Graph Edit Distance

 \optional{ This style of edit distance is similar to the traditional style of the (labeled) graph edit distance; each deformation in a sequence has a cost, the cost of the sequence is the sum of the individual costs, and our goal is to find the lowest cost sequence from our source graph to the target graph. }

 \begin{remark} There is a rather subtle consequence of the costs defined above: although adding leaves individually each incur a cost, we often have sequences where, if we need to have multiple birth/death events in the sequence, it is best to use relabel operations to expand/shrink the leaves rather than add/remove them at their final/initial size.
 This is because a single relabel operation only incurs the \emph{max} cost of each relabeling.
-We show an example of this in Ex.~\ref{example:graphIsoEqPers}.
-We will see in Sec.~\ref{sec:EditDistanceTake2} that the universal Edit distance solely defines their cost model as the ``largest'' relabeling of vertices within the sequence constructed. \end{remark}
+We show an example of this in Ex.~\ref{example:graphIsoEqPers}. \end{remark}